• Home

 close to half of all marriages end in divorce (people are more likely to stray

-as relationships fall apart; also see, who is likely to cheat). - Research consistently shows that 2 to 3% of all
+as relationships fall apart; also see, who is likely to cheat).

 children are the product of infidelity (see, Anderson).
 And most of these